 The goal of the previous set of experiments was to replicate the font-size effect using a set of related and unrelated word pairs (Experiment 1A) and to test whether the effect extended to a highlighting manipulation (Experiment 1B).
 First, Experiment 1A did not show evidence consistent with font-size effect reported by Rhodes and Castel (2008), as large font increased both JOLs and recall rates relative to small fonts as the expected interaction was not observed.
 Furthermore, no differences were detected between either large or small pairs and the control group.
 Thus, large font did not selectively increase JOLs relative to small font without affecting recall.
 Next, to test the effects of other types of perceptual manipulations on JOLs and recall, we introduced a highlighting manipulation in Experiment 1B.
 However, the presence of highlighting did not affect JOLs or recall relative to non-highlighted pairs or the control group.

 One explanation for the absent font-size effect in Experiment 1A may be due to our inclusion of both related and unrelated stimuli pairs within a mixed list.
 While Rhodes and Castel (2008) found a font-size effect on both related and unrelated pairs (Experiment 3), they noted that the effect was stronger when participants studied only unrelated pairs.
-Thus, our inclusion of related pairs in the previous experiments may have negated potential fluency effects on JOLs.
-To test this possibility, Experiments 2A and 2B followed the same methods as Experiments 1A and 1B but used only unrelated pairs.
+Thus, our inclusion of related pairs may have negated potential fluency effects on JOLs.
+To test this possibility, Experiments 2A and 2B followed the same methods as Experiments 1A and 1B, but used only unrelated pairs.

 Experiment 2A: Font-Size Effects on Pure Unrelated Lists